An00bRektn/an00brektn.github.io-archive/_posts/2024-02-28-cpts-review.md

 <img src="https://an00brektn.github.io/img/cpts-exam/Pasted%20image%2020240215181822.png" style="width:60%;height:60%">

-I think everything that can and needs to be said about the exam has been said already, but I will reiterate that while the environment certain feels more realistic than your run of the mill CTF machine, **everything on the exam is in the modules**, and on top of that, something from **every module** is included on the exam.
+I think everything that can and needs to be said about the exam has been said already, but I will reiterate that while the environment certainly feels more realistic than your run-of-the-mill CTF machine, **everything on the exam is in the modules**, and on top of that, something from **every module** is included on the exam.
 So when people ask:
 - What boxes should I do to prepare?
 - Will Pro Labs help?
 - What other modules should I check out?